Fudan-iGEM/2024-wiki/src/contribution.md

 The expected benefit of the stem-loop structure is to enhance mRNA stability, thereby expanding the applicability of the ribozyme system, even for cyanobacteria.
 We hope other teams can incorporate such designs into their projects to effectively control gene expression.

-For more details, you can visit our [Part Collection](/part-collection/) page.
+For more details, you can visit our [Part Collection](/fudan/part-collection/) page.

 ## Alliance establishment and series of co-created picture books

 This year, our dedicated efforts aimed to demystify synthetic biology and ignite a true enthusiasm for this field among all individuals.
 Through customized, engaging, and informative educational programs, we fostered **a productive two-way dialogue** with the public, enhancing the overall understanding of synthetic biology.
 This encouraged greater involvement and participation in shaping and contributing to this field, **setting a solid groundwork for future synthetic biology education**.
-For more details, please visit our [Education](/education/#empower-igem-community) page.
+For more details, please visit our [Education](/fudan/education#empower-igem-community) page.

-Leveraging the power of collaboration, we took the initiative to establish [the iGEM Alliance of the Yangtze River Delta](/education/#empower-igem-community), uniting with iGEM teams from ShanghaiTech University, Tongji University, Zhejiang University, Nanjing University, and Shanghai Jiao Tong University.
+Leveraging the power of collaboration, we took the initiative to establish [the iGEM Alliance of the Yangtze River Delta](/fudan/education#empower-igem-community), uniting with iGEM teams from ShanghaiTech University, Tongji University, Zhejiang University, Nanjing University, and Shanghai Jiao Tong University.
 The alliance represents a unified regional community dedicated to advancing synthetic biology and several teams in the alliance have collaboratively crafted **a series of educational picture books** in the last several months, which can be **sustainable materials for future teams to carry out educational activities**.
 With our collective endeavors, we hold a confident vision that the iGEM Alliance of the Yangtze River Delta will be constantly developed by the iGEM teams and will etch a profound and enduring mark on the landscape of synthetic biology in China and beyond in the future.

-Please check the educational picture books made by us: [What is gene](https://static.igem.wiki/teams/4765/wiki/education/picture-book-what-is-gene-final.pdf) and [Gene editing](https://static.igem.wiki/teams/4765/wiki/education/picture-book-gene-editing.pdf).
+Please check the educational picture books made by us:  and [Gene editing](https://static.igem.wiki/teams/4765/wiki/education/picture-book-gene-editing.pdf).

 ## New multifunctional software tool: RAP